Battle of Budačka: Battle

-In August 1575, the Bosnian beglerbeg, Ferhad Pasha, gathered a strong army and marched north toward the Korana River.
+In August 1575, the Ottoman general, Ferhad Pasha, gathered a strong army and marched north toward the Korana River.
 The Ottomans had a force of 4,000 and 7 cannons or 12,000 men.
 The governor of Carniola, Herbard VIII von Auersperg, warned of the enemy’s advance and ordered the Croatian nobles and militia to concentrate quickly at Budački.
 Altogether, there may have been up to 1,000 infantry and cavalry.
 Meanwhile, Ferhad Pasha learned through spies that Turjaški had encamped at Budački, gathering a larger force.

 Hearing gunshots, Herbart, his son, and four Croatian nobles, including Ivan Voljković, went to scout the enemy’s positions.
 With 60 horsemen, he himself rode toward the guard posts he had set the previous evening to find out why the shot had been fired.
 On the way he met a small band of unfamiliar Turks, who told him a larger Turkish force was following behind.
 This was Ferhad Pasha’s vanguard, meant to divert Christian attention from the main army.

 With his small force, Herbard hurried to meet them, broke the Turkish vanguard, but then encountered the main Ottoman force, which had little difficulty defeating Herbard and his soldiers.
 Herbart fought bravely and managed to kill 2 Ottoman officers; however, an Ottoman servant managed to behead him and took his head to Ferhad Pasha.
 Only 4 out of 60 managed to escape alive, while the rest were killed and enslaved.
 Among the captured were Herbert's son, Volk Engelbert, and Ivan Voljković.

 Shortly after Herbart fell under the Ottoman sword, the Christian army finally arrived on the battlefield.
 But lacking a proper commander, it was completely routed and scattered.
 About 200 fell in the fight; most of the rest were enslaved.
 Those who had been scattered returned after the Turks withdrew, buried the dead, and carried Herbart’s body to Podbrežje.